 Recovery in quantum meruit is sometimes permitted when a plaintiff partially performs an express contract that is unilateral in nature.
 Truly v.
 Austin et. al., 744 S.W.2d 934, 937 (Tex.
 1988).
 Examples include partial performance by broker to sell real estate and partial performance by an attorney.
-As to partial performance by attorney, see Hoover Slovacek LLP v.
+"If an attorney hired on a contingent-fee basis is discharged without cause before the representation is completed, the attorney may seek compensation in quantum meruit or in a suit to enforce the contract by collecting the fee from any damages the client subsequently recovers."
+Hoover Slovacek LLP v.
 Walton, 206 S.W.3d 557 (Tex.
-2006)(intricate discussion of unconscionable termination provision in fee agreement); Hudson v.
+2006)(intricate discussion of unconscionable termination provision in fee agreement), citing Mandell & Wright v.
+Thomas, 441 S.W.2d 841, 847 (Tex.
+1969).
+See also Hudson v.
 Cooper, 162 S.W.3d 685 (Tex.
 App.-Houston [14th Dist.]
-2005, no pet.)(partial performance by attorney allows quantum meruit claim, even though a contingent fee contract existed); French v.
-Law Offices of Windle Turley, P.C., No. 2-08-273-CV (Tex.
-App.-Fort Worth, Mar.
-4, 2010, no pet.)(2010 Tex.
-App.
-Lexis 1586)(mem. op.)(same).
-But see Strickland Group, Inc. v.
-Pathfinder Exploration, LLC, No. 02-12-00187-CV (Tex.
-App.-Fort Worth, Sept.
-5, 2013, no pet.)(2013 Tex.
-App.
-Lexis
+2005, no pet.)(directed verdict against personal injury attorney on quantum meruit claim reversed; evidence that defendant-client received \$99,000 settlement offer before attorney was discharged; and that defendant settled for only \$1,000 more with new counsel).